ipspace/blog/content/posts/2018/04/is-ospf-unpredictable-or-just-unexpected.md

 ---
 date: 2018-04-26 07:52:00+02:00
+intent-based-networking_tag: related
+ospf_tag: rant
 tags:
 - OSPF
 - SDN
 - intent-based networking
 title: Is OSPF Unpredictable or Just Unexpected?
 url: /2018/04/is-ospf-unpredictable-or-just-unexpected.html
-intent-based-networking_tag: related
 ---
-I was listening to very interesting [Future of Networking with Fred Baker](http://packetpushers.net/podcast/podcasts/show-354-future-networking-fred-baker/) a long while ago and enjoyed Fred's perspectives and historical insight, until Greg Ferro couldn't possibly resist the usual bashing of traditional routing protocols and praising of intent-based (or [flow-based](https://blog.ipspace.net/2015/11/packet-and-flow-based-forwarding.html) or SDN or...) whatever.
+I was listening to a very interesting [Future of Networking with Fred Baker](http://packetpushers.net/podcast/podcasts/show-354-future-networking-fred-baker/) a long while ago and enjoyed Fred's perspectives and historical insight until Greg Ferro couldn't possibly resist the usual bashing of traditional routing protocols and praising of intent-based (or [flow-based](https://blog.ipspace.net/2015/11/packet-and-flow-based-forwarding.html) or SDN or...) whatever.

 Here's what I understood he said around 35:17
 <!--more-->